Disciples of Confucius: You Ruo (Ziruo)

-You Ruo (有若) was a native of Lu, but Chinese historians do not agree on his age.
+You Ruo (有若) （also known as 'Youzi' (有子) in the Analects) was a native of Lu, but Chinese historians do not agree on his age.
 His courtesy name was Ziruo (子若).
 He was noted among Confucius's students for his great memory and fondness for antiquity.
 After Confucius died the rest of his disciples, because Ruo looked and sounded like Confucius, wanted to defer to him as if he was Confucius, but after Zeng Shan objected they abandoned this idea.

 In the Temple of Confucius, the tablet of Ziruo is now the sixth on the east side, among "The Wise Ones".
 His tablet was promoted to this position only relatively recently, in 1714 during the Qianlong era of the Qing dynasty.
 This was done after a request from a high-ranking government official, who said he was motivated to act following a dream.
 His real motives may have been a desire to do Justice to the merits of Ziruo, and to restore the symmetry of the tablets in the "Hall of the Great and Complete One", which had been disturbed by the introduction of the tablet of Zhu Xi during the Yongzheng era of the Qing dynasty.